olbrichattila/goawsdeployable/README.md

 Only the used modules listed in your yaml will be copied to the prebuild folder(s)
 ```
+// Package main is the main entry point
 package main

 import (